 Card Grading: Finding the Right Company To Grade Your Sports Cards

-There's a variety of reasons collectors pay card grading companies to grade their sports card.
-Several of the more common reasons are to verify the authenticity of a card's signature, create added value based on card condition and to preserve the cards.
+There's a variety of reasons collectors pay card grading companies to grade their sports cards.
+Several of the more common reasons are to verify the authenticity of a card and/or signature, create added value based on card condition, protect your investment, and to preserve the cards.
 The most important thing to consider when getting your card graded is which company to go with.

 - 1952 Topps Mickey Mantle

 - Vintage cards commonly associated with trimming or counterfeiting

 Of course, PSA is a major grader for modern cards, as well, and many prefer PSA for all their cards.

 This is a service offered by PSA that does nothing more than certify the authenticity of a card's autograph.
 This process doesn't take card condition into account.
 PSA/DNA is best for certifying cards you have gotten signed in person or cards that are commonly associated with forgeries, such as Topps Rookie Premiere autographs or AFLAC autographs.

 SGC (Sports Card Guaranty)